livewire/podium/README.md

 ## Project Structure

-The application follows a standard Laravel structure with key files organized as follows:
+These are the key files to reference in this project:

 ```
 podium/